nilostolte/Sudoku/README.md

 [above](https://github.com/nilostolte/Sudoku#brachless-next-candidate-determination), the
 approach allows branchless solutions for the sequential search of a candidate from an arbitrary digit value, which only partially exploits this intrisic paralellism.
 Notwithstanding, it's heavily relying on the integer addition carry propagation mechanism, which is actually a sequential mechanism, but implemented highly efficiently in hardware.
-This is just additional ingenuity and not the same approach.
+This is just additional ingenuity, but not the same approach.
 The actual problem in this this partial solution is that it's highly complex and requires a high number of operations.
 Thus, it highly diverges from the extreme simplicity of the original algorithm.
 Fortunately, associated with numerous other low level optimizations in C language, it contributed to a significant